mmcc1/Vernam512/README.md

 Description

 Vernam512 is an implementation of the Vernam cipher without the requirement of One Time Pad (OTP) distribution.
 The OTP is generated dymanically, from the key, using SHA512.
-The minimum key length is 64 byts (512 bits).
+The minimum key length is 64 bytes (512 bits).

 The security of the algorithm is directly related to the strength of SHA512 and proper key selection.